 Dr. Lami expresses that although the group is not as vibrant as before, all the initial objectives for setting it up were met.
 Not only did they expand the hostel; they also acquired nine acres of land, put up school and staff buildings, and started a livestock farm.
-“In a way, we saw what we did as serving in missions, even though we were not in the field like their parents,” Dr. Lami reflects.
-The work of the Support Mothers demonstrates that as missionaries serve on the frontline, like a true family in Christ, those of us back home can stand in the gap their absence may have left in very meaningful ways.
+“We saw what we did as serving in missions, even though we were not in the field like their parents,” Dr. Lami reflects.
+The work of the Support Mothers demonstrates that as missionaries serve on the frontline, like a true family in Christ, those of us back home can stand in the gap in very meaningful ways.

 PEOPLE GROUPS